 STEP 1 Remove everything off the counters to make the entire surface accessible.
 Use a little dish soap to clean the surface.
 Using a clean cloth, pat dry.

 STEP 2 Using a plastic scraper or (carefully!) a single-edged razor blade, remove any built-up residue from cleaners, cooking oil, or other things that may remain.
 To use a blade, hold it at an angle and run it over the marble softly.

 STEP 3 If required, use acetone to remove old sealants and residues from items such as window cleaners.
 Apply with a clean cloth, rinse with a damp cloth, and dry with a chamois—do not allow the counter to dry naturally.

 STEP All directions on the sealant’s box should be read and followed.
 In most situations, the sealer is applied by pouring it straight onto the surface and spreading it evenly with a clean white cloth.
 Allow it to soak for the period given in the product’s instructions, which is generally three to four minutes.

 STEP 5 Apply more sealer to the areas that have been treated.
 This will make it easier to collect and collect extra sealer during cleanup.
-Remove any sealant that hasn’t soaked in using a clean, dry cloth.
+Remove any sealant that hasn’t soaked in needing a clean, dry cloth.

 STEP 6 Apply a second layer of sealer only if your product’s instructions specify that it is essential.
-Otherwise, one coat will enough.
+Otherwise, one coat will be enough.